sdeevanapalli/campus101/README.md

 ### Deployment
 - Built with Vite; `npm run build` outputs to `dist/`.
 The project is Vercel-ready (`vercel.json` provided).
+- SPA routing is handled by a global rewrite in `vercel.json`.
-- Ensure env config (if you change analytics IDs) is set in your hosting platform.
+- Ensure env config (e.g., `VITE_GA_ID`) is set in your hosting platform.
+- See detailed options and steps in `DEPLOYMENT.md` (Vercel, Netlify, GitHub Pages).

+### PWA Notes
+- Manifest is in `public/manifest.json`; update `icons` to match assets you provide.
+- A basic service worker (`public/sw.js`) handles cache strategies for assets and pages.

 ### Maintainers
 - [Shriniketh Deevanapalli](https://sdeevanapalli.dev) — f20230414@hyderabad.bits-pilani.ac.in